 <strong>element has no closing tag.
 This is a bit more problematic, as it isn't easy to tell where the element is supposed to end.
-In fact, the whole of the rest of the text looks to have been strongly emphasised.
+In fact, the whole of the rest of the text has been strongly emphasized.

 - This section is badly nested:

-hrefattribute value has a missing closing double quote.
+hrefattribute value is missing a closing double quote.
 This seems to have caused the biggest problem — the link has not rendered at all.

 - Now let's look at the markup the browser has rendered, as opposed to the markup in the source code.
 To do this, we can use the browser developer tools.
-If you are not familiar with how to use your browser's developer tools, take a few minutes out to review Discover browser developer tools, then come back.
+If you are not familiar with how to use your browser's developer tools, take a few minutes to review Discover browser developer tools.

 - In the DOM inspector, you can see what the rendered markup looks like: